-The only wireless hardware allowed to be used by the teams are the wireless network cards built into the AIBOs, and the access points provided by the event organizers.
+The only wireless hardware allowed to be used by the teams are the wireless network cards built into the Naos, and the access points provided by the event organizers.
 All other wireless hardware must be deactivated.
 A team may be disqualified if one of the team members violates this rule.
-The MAC-addresses of all AIBOs participating in the competition will be registered.
+The MAC-addresses of all Naos participating in the competition will be registered.
 Only these MAC-addresses can be reached through the access points provided by the event organizers.
 In addition, the access points will be secured by different SSIDs and WEP-keys.
 Two of the access points will be connected to PCs running GameController.
 A third access point is used for practise.
 It is connected to a hub with one port for each team.
 Teams must bring their own ethernet cables.

-Figure 8: Example Sponsor/Team Logo placement (shown on an ERS-7).
+Figure 6: Example Sponsor/Team Logo placement.